ClojureBridge/organizing/2013-Website-Overhaul-Project.md

 Jane and I are going to work with a few UX / visual design folks to get feedback on what we have so far.

+### Resources

+* Patrick Leahy did a bunch of visual design work for Bridge Troll.
+The top mockup [on this page](http://www.behance.net/gallery/Bridge-Troll/7259123) didn't work out for Bridge Troll, but is good inspiration for a new RailsBridge.org home page.

 ### Outstanding Questions

 * What's the relationship between this site and Bridge Troll?